Health Care Fraud

 - Making false claims

-We have a track record of success in federal court, and we do not back down against prosecutors.
-Through investigations, negotiations and trials, our attorneys fight for our clients and ensure that their best interests lead our strategies, which are precisely customized for each individual case that we handle.
+We have a track record of success in federal court, and know what it takes to battle even the toughest prosecutors.
+Through each step of the process, whether through investigation, negotiation or trials, our attorneys fight for our clients and ensure that their best interests inform our strategies.
+No two clients are the same, which is why your defense should be customized to your situation.

-Health care fraud may be investigated by the FBI, the state Attorney General’s office, U.S. Postal Service or the Office of the Inspector General.
-No matter what department your case is being pursued by, we can pursue your best possible outcome with vigor and professionalism.
+Health care fraud can be investigated by many different agencies including the FBI, the state Attorney General’s office, U.S. Postal Service Investigators or the federal Office of the Inspector General.
+No matter what department is investigating your case, the allegations can lead to harsh punishments.
+Our expertise and professionalism ensure you receive the best possible resolution.Consequences of Conviction

-Whether for billing fraud or prescription fraud, you could be facing up to 10 years in prison, heavy fines, job loss and a permanently damaged reputation.
-A permanent criminal record will make the rest of your life very difficult.
-In addition to the criminal consequences, health care practitioners also face loss of their medical license and loss of business.
+Whether for the allegations relate to billing, medical records, testing or prescription fraud, you could be facing up to 10 years in prison, heavy fines and restitution, job loss, an encumbered license, and a permanently damaged reputation.
+A criminal record will affect every aspect of your life and the reputation you’ve worked hard to build.